PPL Corp (NYSE:PPL) Short Interest Update

-PPL (NYSE:PPL) last released its quarterly earnings data on Monday, August 10th.
-The utilities provider reported $0.55 earnings per share for the quarter, hitting the Zacks’ consensus estimate of $0.55.
+PPL (NYSE:PPL) last issued its quarterly earnings data on Monday, August 10th.
+The utilities provider reported $0.55 EPS for the quarter, hitting the consensus estimate of $0.55.
+PPL had a net margin of 24.52% and a return on equity of 14.20%.
 The firm had revenue of $1.74 billion for the quarter, compared to analyst estimates of $1.89 billion.
-PPL had a net margin of 24.52% and a return on equity of 14.20%.
-The business’s quarterly revenue was down 3.5% compared to the same quarter last year.
-During the same quarter in the prior year, the business earned $0.58 earnings per share.
-Equities analysts anticipate that PPL will post 2.41 EPS for the current fiscal year.
+During the same period in the prior year, the business posted $0.58 EPS.
+The business’s revenue for the quarter was down 3.5% compared to the same quarter last year.
+Equities analysts forecast that PPL will post 2.41 earnings per share for the current year.

+A number of research firms recently weighed in on PPL.
+Royal Bank of Canada boosted their price target on shares of PPL from $26.00 to $40.00 and gave the stock an “outperform” rating in a research report on Monday, May 11th.
+Seaport Global Securities upgraded shares of PPL from a “sell” rating to a “neutral” rating in a research report on Tuesday, August 11th.
+Barclays lowered shares of PPL from an “overweight” rating to an “equal weight” rating in a research report on Monday, May 11th.
+Mizuho lowered shares of PPL from a “buy” rating to a “neutral” rating and boosted their price target for the stock from $28.50 to $29.50 in a research report on Wednesday.
+Finally, Wells Fargo & Co lowered shares of PPL from an “overweight” rating to an “equal weight” rating in a research report on Friday, May 8th.
+One equities research analyst has rated the stock with a sell rating, ten have issued a hold rating and seven have given a buy rating to the company.
+PPL currently has an average rating of “Hold” and an average target price of $35.69.

+Hedge funds have recently modified their holdings of the company.
+Caisse DE Depot ET Placement DU Quebec lifted its stake in shares of PPL by 27.4% in the first quarter.
+Caisse DE Depot ET Placement DU Quebec now owns 21,135,540 shares of the utilities provider’s stock valued at $521,625,000 after purchasing an additional 4,551,569 shares during the period.
+Bank of New York Mellon Corp increased its holdings in PPL by 14.8% during the 1st quarter.
+Bank of New York Mellon Corp now owns 26,799,645 shares of the utilities provider’s stock valued at $661,415,000 after acquiring an additional 3,456,351 shares in the last quarter.
+State Street Corp increased its holdings in PPL by 6.5% during the 1st quarter.
+State Street Corp now owns 42,981,778 shares of the utilities provider’s stock valued at $1,077,234,000 after acquiring an additional 2,631,997 shares in the last quarter.
+Prudential PLC purchased a new position in PPL during the 1st quarter valued at about $59,350,000.
+Finally, Nuveen Asset Management LLC increased its holdings in PPL by 39.8% during the 1st quarter.
+Nuveen Asset Management LLC now owns 7,349,323 shares of the utilities provider’s stock valued at $181,381,000 after acquiring an additional 2,090,715 shares in the last quarter.
+Hedge funds and other institutional investors own 66.56% of the company’s stock.

 PPL Corporation, a utility holding company, delivers electricity and natural gas in the United States and the United Kingdom.
 The company operates through three segments: U.K. Regulated, Kentucky Regulated, and Pennsylvania Regulated.
 It serves approximately 414,000 electric and 328,000 natural gas customers in Louisville and adjacent areas in Kentucky; 527,000 electric customers in central, southeastern, and western Kentucky; and 28,000 electric customers in 5 counties in southwestern Virginia.